aiko-tanaka/Grammar-Dictionaries/README.md

 ## How to study grammar/how to use the dicts:
 I'd still recommend you go through a basic grammar guide first, even with these dicts in hand.
 After that, i'd recommend that you at least skim through a list of grammar points to get a feel for what they look like.
+Then look up the grammar points you come across in your immersion and create cards as necessary.
+I've found that I rarely need to google grammar points now after using these dicts.